sustrik/tcpmux/README.md

 The package also contains a libmill-compliant client library.

-To build you have to install [libmill](http://libmill.org) first.
+To build it you have to install [libmill](http://libmill.org) first.
 Then:

 ```
 ./autogen.sh